-You'll need a visa to travel to Ghana.
+You need a visa to enter Ghana.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact an Embassy or

 High Commission of Ghana for up-to-date information.

-You need a valid yellow fever vaccination to enter Ghana.
-Some airlines may also require you to present a valid yellow fever vaccination certificate before they will let you board flights out of the country.
+You must have a valid yellow fever vaccination.
+Some airlines may require you to present a valid yellow fever vaccination certificate before they will let you board flights leaving Ghana.
 See Health

 foreign missions in Australia.

-If you'll stay in Ghana for longer than 90 days in a calendar year, you'll need to register for a
+If you stay over 90 days you need to register for a

 National Identification Authority Non-citizen Ghanacard.
 The Ghanacard is needed for transactions that require an identification check.

-In March 2017, the US government announced new restrictions on carrying electronic devices for passengers travelling from or through Ghana to the United States.
+In March 2017, the US government has restrictions on carrying electronic devices for passengers travelling from or through Ghana to the United States.
 Visit the

 US Department of Homeland Security website for further details.